Na-Leeds/BSc_Data_to_Insights_Aeolian/README.md

-# BSc.
+# MSc.
 Data to insights to multiple environments (Aeolian)
 ## Set up a Colab account:<br />
 •	Go to the https://colab.google/<br />
 •	Sign up using your university email or your existing Gmail account.<br />